newton_raphson

 ) -> tuple[NDArray[float64], float64, float64]

-iteratively using the Newton-Raphson method.
+Solves for field iteratively using the Newton-Raphson method.

-is a function object that accepts field
+assemble is a function object that accepts field and returns

-, i.e. the vectorized elements of the system
+(K_vector, residual), i.e. the vectorized elements of the system

 stiffness matrix and the residual vector of the field.
 It is typically,